DavidIlie/kubernetes-setup/6 - traefik/README.md

 # Chart values for Traefik

+make sure you fill in the correct information in both `traefik-chart-values.yaml` and in `traefik-config.yaml` to prevent errors

 ENSURE THAT YOU HAVE SOME SORT OF VOLUME MANAGER INSTALLED (LIKE LONGHORN)

-Helm is of course required
-A configured kubectl is also of course required

 ## Installing and Upgrading Traefik